futoin/specs/draft/ftn16_cid_tool.md

 global and runtime.
 The file must not be manually editable and should be overwitten on each deployment.
 CID itself must never consult to it.

+As some tools and services may be configured by provisioning system, there are `.env.externalSetup` and `.env.externalServices` configuration options available.

 # 3. Detailed business logic definition

 ## 3.1.
 Configuration file